yijerjer/music_genre_classification/README.md

 ### Features

 Using the raw audio `.mp3` files provided by the FMA dataset, two main features, Constant-Q Transform (CQT) and Short-Time Fourier Transform (STFT), were extracted from the raw audio data, which produced a 2D feature of a track in the frequency and temporal domain.
 A hop length of 1024 was used in both cases, and a n_fft of 1024 was used for the STFT.
 These values were used in order to balance between achieving a high enough resolution of the features and maintaining a reasonably sized input to the neural network later on.
 Variations of these two features were also obtained, where the Chroma CQT and Chroma energy normalised statistics (CENS) were obtained from the CQT, and the Chroma STFT and Mel-scaled STFT were obtained from the STFT.
-In total, there were six features that were extracted - CQT, Chroma CQT, CENS, STFT, Chroma STFT and Mel-scaled STFT, and these can be seen in the image below.
-(Note that in the end, the linear scaled STFT was not used due to its large size and the lack of computational resources for it to be used as an input)
+In total, there were five features that were extracted and used - CQT, Chroma CQT, CENS, Chroma STFT and Mel-scaled STFT, and these can be seen in the image below.
+The CQT feature had dimensions of 84 x 640, the chroma features had dimensions of 12 x 640 and the mel-scaled STFT had dimensions of 128 x 640.

 ![alt text](https://github.com/yijerjer/music_genre_classification/blob/master/plots.png?raw=true)